 Effective use of support

 Cuba complies with the rules set by the international and regional organizations to which it belongs.
-It has been strongly committed to organizations that do not include the United States or the Global North, and which do not interfere in domestic politics, such as the Group of 77 + China, of which it assumed the pro tempore presidency in January 2023.
-Despite an invitation to return to the Organization of American States in 2009, Cuba declined, refusing to accept the Democracy Charter, which has become the organization’s constitutional bedrock.
-Cuba does not accept the jurisdiction of the Inter-American Human Rights Commission or that of the Inter-American Courts of Human Rights.
+It has been strongly committed to organizations that exclude the United States and the Global North and that do not interfere in domestic politics, such as the Group of 77 + China.
+In 2024, Cuba joined the BRICS+.
+Cuba does not accept the jurisdiction of the Inter-American Commission on Human Rights or that of the Inter-American Courts of Human Rights.

 Cuba tends to be a reliable partner in the agreements it initiates and is known for its high level of professionalism when cooperating with international organizations such as the WHO.
-Cuba has also responded to numerous global crises, including the recent COVID-19 pandemic, when it sent medical brigades to three dozen countries, including most prominently Italy.
-Cuban COVID-19 vaccines were also exported to a number of countries.
+Cuba has also responded to numerous global crises, including the COVID-19 pandemic, sending medical brigades to three dozen countries, most prominently Italy.
+Cuba exported its COVID-19 vaccines to several countries.

-Cuba has systematically defaulted on its international debt obligations in 1960, 1986 and several times over the decades that followed.
-The economic downturn of recent years led to new arrears in debt service.
+Cuba systematically defaulted on its international debt in 1960, in 1986 and several times in the decades that followed.
+The economic downturn in recent years led to new arrears in debt service.
+In January 2025, Cuba reached a significant deal with the Paris Club of Western debtors to reschedule and alleviate the island’s debt burden.

-Cuba signed nuclear nonproliferation agreements after the collapse of the Soviet Union and anti-terrorist UN conventions after September 2001.
-Cuba has never supplied “blue helmets” to United Nations peacekeeping missions.
-It has been generally uncooperative with regard to civil human rights, labor standards and similar conventions while being a vocal advocate of social human rights, such as access to health and education.
-Cuba has repeatedly been elected a member of the U.N.
-Human Rights Council, where it uses the argument of national sovereignty to reject international insistence on respect for liberal human rights.
+Cuba signed nuclear nonproliferation agreements after the collapse of the Soviet Union and antiterrorist U.N. conventions after September 2001.
+Cuba has never supplied “blue helmets” to U.N. peacekeeping missions but has been an important and widely respected actor in the Colombian peace process.
+It has generally been uncooperative regarding civil human rights, labor standards and similar conventions, while being a vocal advocate of social human rights, such as access to health and education.
+Cuba has repeatedly been elected to the U.N.
+Human Rights Council, where it invokes national sovereignty to reject international insistence on respecting liberal human rights.

 Credibility

-Cuba cooperates with the United States on various matters, such as migration, search and rescue missions, drug trafficking and scientific cooperation, among others.
-Although this cooperation experienced setbacks during the Trump administration, it has not been completely discontinued.
-Under the Biden administration, regular consular services have been reinstated at the U.S. embassy in Havana, and negotiations have taken place regarding a migration agreement.
-This agreement includes the repatriation of undocumented Cuban migrants from the United States to Cuba.
+Cuba cooperates with the United States on issues such as migration, search-and-rescue missions, drug-trafficking and scientific cooperation.
+Although this cooperation experienced setbacks during the first Trump administration, it has not been discontinued entirely.
+Under the Biden administration, regular consular services were reinstated at the U.S. embassy in Havana, and negotiations took place on a migration agreement.
+In the final days of the Biden administration, the White House removed Cuba from the list of “state sponsors of terrorism” – a step Trump reversed shortly after taking office for his second term.

 Regional cooperation